Kosmik123/Xarlabs/README.md

 Organic movement of mesh vertices is achieved by using a custom shader created in Shadergraph named **Organic**.
 The materials of this shader can be configured with 3 properties:
 1. Color - color of the mesh.
 It's needed specifically for dynamic color changes of the mesh.
-2. Noise strenght - what distance from the default location can the vertices be moved.
+2. Noise strength - what distance from the default location can the vertices be moved.
 3. Speed - the speed of of changes.

 ## Description of the implementation
 ### Procedural Mesh
 The Procedural Mesh Creation system is based on two classes: (1) ProceduralMesh which is a component and (2) ProceduralMeshAsset which is an abstract class deriving from ScriptableObject class.
 Developers can define their own procedural meshes by extending ProceduralMeshAsset class and implementing `BuildMesh` method.

 ProceduralMeshAsset contains an internal event `OnChanged` which ProceduralMesh it's assigned to listens to.
 It is invoked in assets `OnValidate` method.
 This makes the scene mesh instance refresh each time the procedural mesh asset properties change.